-In light of the Portuguese macroeconomic situation and the Bank's older loan exposures to some of the more vulnerable sectors in the economy, in the six months ended 30 June 2018, the Bank continued to increase the level of coverage through impairments and collateral.
+In light of the Portuguese macroeconomic situation and the Bank's older loan exposures to some of the more vulnerable sectors in the economy, in 2018, the Bank continued to increase the level of coverage through impairments and collateral.

-In relation to the new NPLs, following the EC and ECB proposals in March 2018, stricter provisioning rules are expected; and in relation to the NPLs stock, there is now a 5% ratio benchmark (2.5% for NPLs net of provisions) although without an implementation date.
+In relation to the new NPLs, following the European Commission and ECB proposals in March 2018, stricter provisioning rules are expected; and in relation to the NPLs stock, there is now a 5% ratio benchmark (2.5% for NPLs net of provisions) although without an implementation date.